Financial reports

 Balance Sheet

 A balance sheet is a financial statement that reports your assets, liabilities and equity.
-It is a financial statement that provides a snapshot of what a company owns and owes, as well as the amount invested by shareholders.
-You can read more on it here.
+It is a financial statement that provides a snapshot of what a company owns and owes and the amount invested by shareholders.
+You'll be able to read more about it here.

 Variance Report

-The variance report is a report that compares planned forecasted transactions (shown in orange) with the actual transactions (shown in green), in other words compares what was supposed to happen with what happened.
-This report is typically used to measure how well you are performing against your planned budget.
+The variance report is a report that compares planned forecasted transactions with the actual transactions; in other words, it compares what was supposed to happen with what happened.
+This report is typically used to measure your performance against your planned budget.

-There are many comparison options to choose from when running the Variance report, including snapshot.
-You also have the option to display the variance figures (as above) as well as stock quantity numbers.
+There are many comparison options to choose from when running the Variance report, including a snapshot.
+You also have the option to display the variance figures (as above) and stock quantity numbers.
 You can choose multiple comparison options as well.

 Statement of Financial Position

 This is similar to the Balance Sheet in that it compares your assets and liabilities.
-However, unlike the Balance Sheet report the Statement of Financial Position can be run up to a specific date instead of by financial year.
+However, unlike the Balance Sheet report, the Statement of Financial Position can be run up to a specific date instead of by financial year.
 You also have the option to compare against a different time frame and display the variance.
-You can read more about why the Financial Position is import and how it is used here.
+You'll be able to read more about why the Financial Position is important and how it is used here.

-By default the report selects all accounts.
-If you want to run the report against a specific account you will want to be sure to untick the all option before selecting your desired account.
+Please note, the report selects all accounts by default.
+If you want to run the report against a specific account, be sure to untick the All option before selecting your desired account.

 Farm Summary Report

-The Farm Summary report is a summary of your operation at both a production and financial level.
-This includes your farm area, production specific metrics, financial summary, and financial ratios packaged together to give you an idea of how you are performing at a glance and help you identify key areas where you may need to improve.
+The Farm Summary report summarises your operation at both a production and financial level.
+This includes your farm area, production-specific metrics, financial summary, and financial ratios packaged together to give you an idea of how you are performing at a glance and help you identify key areas where you may need to improve.

 For video tutorials check out our reporting YouTube playlist here.